sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 1. ML inside the ODE dynamics.
 This includes both Universal Differential Equations (UDEs) and Neural ODEs.
 2. ML in the observable formula which links model output to measurement data.
-3. ML upstream of the ODE, where the ML model is evaluated before simulation to map inputs (e.g. high-dimensional images) to ODE parameters or initial conditions.
+3. Pre-simulation ML models, where the ML model is evaluated before simulation to map inputs (e.g. high-dimensional images) to ODE parameters or initial conditions.

 SciML support in PEtab.jl is implemented on top of the mechanistic workflow.
 As a result,